andrei-akopian/Contact/README.md

 - Only nouns can be used in the game, 2 word nouns shouldn't be used.
 - "obscure" words shoudln't be used. ("chlorofluorocarbons","homo sapiens" etc.)
 - no repeating words
-- The spelling of all words has to be correct.
+- Traditionally, spelling matters, but in some languages it is better/more fun to play with sounds and consider cerain letter combinations the same (eg. k and ck).
 - The players shouldn't use aids such as dictionaries (or this script), but the warden should doublecheck the spelling, to make sure he is giving the correct letters, or if he thinks the riddler spelled his own word incorrectly (in which case the riddle is invalid).

 # Usage